-"Structure under which Directors (excluding Directors who are members of the Audit Committee), Executive Officers as defined in the Companies Act and employees of MHFG report to the Audit Committee," including the foregoing matters, has been set forth in the "Corporate Governance Guidelines," "Regulations of the Audit Committee," "Auditing Standards of the Audit Committee" and "Regulations of the Internal Audit Committee," etc.
+A structure under which Directors (excluding Directors who are members of the Audit Committee), Executive Officers as defined in the Companies Act, and employees of MHFG report to the Audit Committee, including the above mentioned matters, has been set forth in internal policies such as our Corporate Governance Guidelines, Regulations of the Audit Committee, Auditing Standards of the Audit Committee, and Regulations of the Internal Audit Committee.

-oThe structure under which directors, corporate auditors or other persons equivalent thereto and employees of MHFG's subsidiaries or persons who receive reports from such persons report to the Audit Committee
+oThe structure under which directors, corporate auditors, or other persons equivalent thereto, and employees of MHFG's subsidiaries or persons who receive reports from such persons report to the Audit Committee

-- Attendance at meetings of the Audit Committee by directors, corporate auditors, executive officers and employees of subsidiaries, etc. - The Audit Committee may, whenever necessary, have directors, corporate auditors, or other persons equivalent thereto and employees of MHFG's subsidiaries, etc., attend meetings of the Audit Committee and request reports and opinions by such persons.
-Directors, corporate auditors, or other persons equivalent thereto and employees of MHFG's subsidiaries, etc., shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - Reports, etc., of the Status of Management of Subsidiaries, etc. - The Audit Committee and members of the Audit Committee receive reports or explanations concerning the status of management of subsidiaries, etc., from Executive Officers as defined in the Companies Act and employees, and inspect relevant documents.
-The Audit Committee and members of the Audit Committee shall, whenever necessary in order to audit the circumstances regarding the execution of duties by Directors and Executive Officers as defined in the Companies Act, request subsidiaries, etc., to provide reports regarding their businesses or investigate the status of their operations and properties.
+- Attendance at meetings of the Audit Committee by directors, corporate auditors, executive officers, employees of subsidiaries, etc. - The Audit Committee may, whenever necessary, have directors, corporate auditors, or other persons equivalent thereto, and employees of MHFG's subsidiaries and affiliates attend meetings of the Audit Committee and request reports and opinions by such persons.
+Directors, corporate auditors, or other persons equivalent thereto, and employees of MHFG's subsidiaries and affiliates shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - Reports of the status of management of subsidiaries and affiliates - The Audit Committee and members of the Audit Committee receive reports or explanations concerning the status of management of subsidiaries and affiliates from Executive Officers as defined in the Companies Act and employees, and inspect relevant documents.
+The Audit Committee and members of the Audit Committee shall, whenever necessary in order to audit the circumstances regarding the execution of duties by Directors and Executive Officers as defined in the Companies Act, request subsidiaries and affiliates to provide reports regarding their businesses or investigate the status of their operations and properties.

-"Structure under which directors, corporate auditors, or other persons equivalent thereto and employees of MHFG's subsidiaries or persons who receive reports from such persons report to the Audit Committee of MHFG," including the foregoing matters, has been set forth in the "Corporate Governance Guidelines," "Regulations of the Audit Committee" and "Auditing Standards of the Audit Committee," etc.
+A structure under which directors, corporate auditors, or other persons equivalent thereto, and employees of MHFG's subsidiaries or persons who receive reports from such persons report to the Audit Committee of MHFG, including the above mentioned matters, has been set forth in internal policies such as our Corporate Governance Guidelines, Regulations of the Audit Committee, and Auditing Standards of the Audit Committee.

-oThe structure to ensure that persons who report to the Audit Committee are not treated disadvantageously due to such report
+• The structure to ensure that persons who report to the Audit Committee are not treated disadvantageously due to such a report